shimspedy/sengov/content/states/florida/tom-leek/_index.md

 ---
-date: 2024-02-15T11:54:12-05:00
+date: 2025-02-10T11:54:12-05:00
 title: "Tom Leek"
-seo_title: "contact Representative Tom Leek"
+seo_title: "contact Senator Tom Leek"
 subheader:
-     greeting: Contact Representative Tom Leek
+     greeting: Contact Senator Tom Leek
-     description: Tom Leek is a member of the Republican Party and represents District 28 in the Florida House of Representatives.
-He assumed office on November 8, 2022, and his current term ends on November 5, 2024.
+     description: Tom Leek is a prominent American politician and attorney who has made significant contributions to the state of Florida.
+He currently serves as a member of the Florida State Senate, representing District 7, which includes all of St. Johns, Putnam, and Flagler County, as well as northern parts of Volusia County.
-description: Contact Representative Tom Leek of Florida.
+description: Contact Senator Tom Leek of Florida.
 Contact information for Tom Leek includes email address, phone number, and mailing address.
 image: tom-leek.jpeg
 video:
 url: /states/florida/tom-leek/
 weight: 1
 layout: course_home